ahmedkaludi/web-stories-enhancer/readme.txt

 == Description ==
 This is the Web Stories Enhancer Plugin for showing the web stories to the website with the help of shortcode [web_stories_enhancer].
-It shows Instagram-style latest stories in the round circle format which outputs with the help of Shortcake.
+It shows Instagram-style latest stories in the round circle format which outputs with the help of Shortcode.
 It can be literally everywhere.

 <strong> Compatible Plugins  </strong> <br>
 * Web Stories by Google (**[view](https://wordpress.org/plugins/web-stories/)** )